cisco/cisco-network-chef-cookbook/README.md

 ### cisco_interface

-The `cisco_interface` resource is used to manage general configuration of all interface types, including ethernet, port-channel, loopback, and SVI (Vlan).
+The `cisco_interface` resource is used to manage general configuration of all interface types, including ethernet, port-channel, loopback, and SVI (vlan).

 #### Examples